verybigmage/place-all-text/privacy_policy_for_standard_games.md

 **Children’s Privacy**

-No personal information from children is collected
+No personal information from children is collected.
 App does not collect any personal information from children.

 **Changes to This Privacy Policy**